 State Health Benefits Program for Retirees Sample Clauses

 State Health Benefits Program for Retirees.
-A. Those employees who had accrued 20 or more years of creditable service as of June 28, 2011 and who accrue 25 years of pension credit or retire on a disability retirement on or after July 1, 2011, will contribute 1.5% of the monthly retirement allowance toward the cost of post retirement medical benefits as is required by law.
-For the duration of this contract and/or until such time as different contribution levels are mandated through legislation or negotiated between the parties after the expiration of this contract, those employees who had accrued less than 20 years of creditable service as of June 28, 2011, and who accrue 25 years of pension credit or retire on disability retirement on or after July 1, 2011, will contribute toward the cost of post retirement medical benefits in accordance with the grid established by P.L.
+A. Those employees who had accrued 20 or more years of creditable service as of June 28, 2011, and who accrue 25 years of pension credit or retire on a disability retirement on or after July 1, 2011, will contribute 1.5% of the monthly retirement allowance toward the cost of post retirement medical benefits as is required by law.
+Until such time as different contribution levels are mandated through legislation or are established by the SHBP or the State Health Benefits Plan Design Committee, those employees who had accrued less than 20 years of creditable service as of June 28, 2011, and who accrue 25 years of pension credit or retire on disability retirement on or after July 1, 2011, will contribute toward the cost of post retirement medical benefits in accordance with the grid established by P.L.
 2011, c.
 78. In accordance with P.L.
 2011, c.
-78, the Retiree Wellness Program will not apply to employees who accrue 25 years of pension credit or retire on a disability retirement on or after July 1, 2012.
+78, the Retiree Wellness Program will not apply to employees who accrue 25 years of pension credit or retire on a disability retirement on or after July 1, 2012, unless otherwise provided by law or as established by the SHBP or the State Health Benefits Plan Design Committee.

 AutoNDA by SimpleDocs